y-chai/GEMS-Learning-Into-to-R/README.md

 <img src="images/GEMS long.png" width=600 alt="GEMS Logo" title="GEMS" />

-# Spatial Regression in R
+# Introduction to Data Analysis with R

-Welcome to **GEMS X003.4 Explicitly Accounting for Location in Agriculture: Spatial Regression in R**.
+Welcome to **GEMS X004 Introduction to Data Analysis with R**.

-This workshop is part of a 5-module series on working with and analyzing spatial agricultural data in R.
+This workshop is part of GEMS Learning series on working with and analyzing agricultural data in R.

 ## Prerequisites:
-Introductory Knowledge of R & RStudio
+Access to internet and a (GEMS Platform)[https://gems.agroinformatics.org/webui/#] user account

 ## Class Setup